farkon00/pyrth/README.md

 #### Integer

-Currently an integer is anything that is parsable by [int](https://docs.python.org/3/library/functions.html#int) function of Python.
-When the compiler encounters an integer it pushes it onto the data stack for processing by the relevant operations.
+Currently an integer is a sequence of decimal digits.
+Only unsigned integers are supported right now.
+When an integer is encountered it is pushed onto the data stack for processing by the relevant operations.

 Example: